gone-skiing/react-testing-sample/README.md

 This repo contains examples of testing react application with react-testing-library and enzyme.
-It serves as a reference point and can be used as a sandbox to try out different use cases.
+It serves as a reference point and a sandbox to experiment with different use cases.

-### Background
+## Overview

 [Revisiting react testing in 2019](https://codeburst.io/revisiting-react-testing-in-2019-ee72bb5346f4)